notheotherben/azfn-customhandler-otel/README.md

 # Azure Functions Custom Handler OpenTelemetry Repro
-This repository contains an extremely simple Azure Function app which leverages the ["HTTP-only" custom handler][httponly] model and demonstrates that there is a problem with OpenTelemetry trace context propagation in the production Azure Functions runtime.
+This repository contains an extremely simple Azure Function app which leverages the ["HTTP-only" custom handler][httponly] model and demonstrates that there is a problem with OpenTelemetry trace context propagation in the production Azure Functions runtime when AppInsights is disabled.

 This project is currently deployed at <https://azfncustomhandlerotel.azurewebsites.net/api/hello>
 should you wish to validate the behaviour without deploying your own function.